WordPress Website Maintenance

 What are the signs that my WordPress site has been hacked?

-Common signs include unexpected changes to your website content, unusual traffic spikes, slow performance, and the presence of unknown users in your WordPress dashboard.
+Common signs include unexpected changes to your website content, unusual traffic spikes, slow performance, and unknown users in your WordPress dashboard.

 What is a full backup, and why do I need it?